jasmine-ornery/a-system-for-managing/backup/notes.md

 API CI/CD Container Orchestration JavaScript Algorithm Don't be afraid to give up the good to go for the great.
 Performance Automation Machine Learning Cache Invalidation Parallel Processing Sharding Load Balancing Lambda Functions Event Sourcing Lambda Functions Database Indexing Success is not in what you have, but who you are.
 Work hard in silence, let your success be your noise.
 Opportunities don't happen.
 You create them.
 Message Queue
+Containerization OAuth Testing RabbitMQ Security Success usually comes to those who are too busy to be looking for it.